 Risk Analysis

-The following table outlines the key risks associated with enCore Energy Corp.
-(EU) and NexGen Energy Ltd. (NXE).
+In the following table, I will outline the key risks associated with enCore Energy Corp. and NexGen Energy Ltd. to help you make informed decisions.

 MetricenCore Energy Corp.NexGen Energy Ltd.